What Is Fear Aggression In Cats?

 Signs of fear aggression in cats include:

-Hissing/Growling Swatting Biting—especially while being pet Exposing of teeth For a cat which has had their fear induced response triggered, you can clearly observe a change in not only their attitude, but also in their body language.
+Hissing/Growling Swatting Biting—especially while being pet Exposing of teeth For a cat that has had their fear-induced response triggered, you can clearly observe a change in not only their attitude but also in their body language.
 It might seem as if a flip has switched in the mind of your cat.
 Body language is the most common sign to watch for when it comes to aggression in cats.
 And it can help you to better protect yourself when you sense danger ahead.

-Tips to help your cat to cope with their fear-induced aggression
+Tips to help your cat cope with their fear-induced aggression

 Obviously, patience is key here.
-Try to create an environment for your cat which does not trigger their anxious aggression to rear its head.
-By respecting your cat and making life as peaceful as possible for them, this will help.
-It’s true that certain cats are better as only cats (or only pets for that matter), and this is often the case with cats who are living with fear aggression.
+Try to create an environment for your cat that does not trigger their anxious aggression to rear its head.
+Respecting your cat and making life as peaceful as possible for them, will help.
+Certain cats are indeed better as only cats (or only pets for that matter), and this is often the case with cats who are living with fear and aggression.
 Above all, never punish your cat for reacting the way that they do when their fear aggression is triggered because this will only make matters worse.
-If your cat’s fear aggression is so severe that it’s causing great distress to both you and your cat, consider consulting your veterinarian for advice.
-This is important because underlying health issues which are causing your cat pain can also trigger aggression.
+If your cat’s fear-aggression is so severe that it’s causing great distress to both you and your cat, consider consulting your veterinarian for advice.
+This is important because underlying health issues that are causing your cat pain can also trigger aggression.
 So, it’s best to have them examined by a licensed pet health professional to rule out any health concerns.
 Feline aggression is risky for both cats and humans.
 In order to solve the problem, you must first pinpoint the triggers for your cat’s aggression.
-Read here on Cattitude Daily to learn more on this topic. fear aggression in cats
+Read here on Cattitude Daily to learn more on this topic.

 Was this article helpful?